stevefaulkner/keyboard-vibes/README.md

 # keyboard-vibes
-test harness for keyboard tests built using chatgpt
+test harness for keyboard tests built using chatgpt.
+**This is an experiment only**
+I have no idea how accurate it the output is.
+Use with extreme caution and awareness.
+Modify it as you like!

 # Keyboard Operability JS Stable v2 – Setup and Usage Guide

 ## 1. Overview